Asymptotics of the densities of the first passage time distributions for Bessel diffusions: Introduction and main results

 Throughout the paper $C, C', C'',$ etc. will be used to denote constants whose precise values are not important for the present purpose; the same letter may designate different constants depending on the occasions where it occurs.

 \v2 We conclude the present section by mentioning some simple facts for the case $\nu<0$.
 The probability that the Bessel process $X_t^{|\nu|}$ of order $|\nu|$ started at $x>a$ hits $a$ in a finite time is given by $h(x)=(a/x)^{2|\nu|}$, which is a harmonic function for the process restricted on $[a, \infty)$ with killing at $a$, and the conditional process conditioned on this event is a $h$-transform of it.
-A simple computation shows that this conditional process is a Bessel process of order $\nu\,(<0)$.
+On identifying the generator this conditional process is a Bessel process of order $\nu\,(<0)$.
 Hence